GeoscienceAustralia/eqrm/trunk/Documentation/README-nci.txt

 ==========================================================
-Note: This is currently only available on vayu.nci.org.au
+Note: This is currently only available on raijin.nci.org.au
 ==========================================================

 Running EQRM at NCI
 ===================

-The user has to be able to access /short/w84
+The user has to be able to access /short/$project.
+The directories /short/$project/EQRM and /shor/$project/Shapely have to be set up.

 Note, GMT has not been set yet on raijin.